 Maybe I wrote to vent my frustration at a world that robbed me of my father, who died when I was eight.
-My school report the following year described the many difficulties I experienced.
-It also revealed my artisitic nature.
+While my school report the following year described the difficulties I’d experienced, it also revealed my artisitic nature.

 ‘He expresses himself well in written work and has excellent powers of observation, which makes his descriptions accurate and vivid.’

 Luckily, I had my typewriter – the present I requested for my thirteenth birthday.
-(I had to fight to get that too.)
+(I had to fight for that too.)

-I became an environmental health officer to stop the destruction of the planet and its wildlife, clean up pollution and create a better world.
+I became an environmental health officer to fight the destruction of the planet and its wildlife, clean up pollution and create a better world.

 Well, that’s what I thought the job involved.
-I got the pollution bit right, but really I should have joined Greenpeace.
-But once I started the training, I rather liked my career choice.
-It took me out and about, I solved problems, and I could make a difference to people’s lives.
+I got the pollution bit right, but I should have joined Greenpeace, I guess.
+But I’ve enjoyed my career in environmental health.
+It took me out and about to solve problems and make a difference to people’s lives.
 I enforced the law, which appealed to my strong sense of justice and fair play, and worked to helped businesses compete on a level playing field.

-Best of all, environmental health fed my imagination.
-It inspired me to create Kent Fisher, an environmental health officer who solves murders.
-While it took many years to perfect the character and the first two murder mysteries, my hard work was rewarded in June 2016 with the publication of No Accident.
+Best of all, my work inspired me to create Kent Fisher, an environmental health officer who solves murders.
+While it took many years to perfect the character and the first two murder mysteries, my hard work was rewarded with the publication of No Accident.